Unity-Technologies/terraform-google-http-ingress-internal/docs/Created.md

 via the internet reach the GCP-Managed Zone.

-Prerequisites: `dns-zone-ref` and write access to the referenced DNS Zone, `map-name`, `hostnames`.
+Prerequisites: `dns-zone-ref` and write access to the referenced DNS Zone, `map-name`, and `hostnames`.
 For certificate activation: public delegation to the DNS Zone.

 For DNS Records, the only customization is via `project` and only if